dell/csm-docs/content/docs/installation/helm/powerstore.md

 kubectl create -f <path_to_storageclass_file>
 ```

-*Note:* Deleting a storage class has no impact on a running Pod with mounted PVCs.
+*NOTE:* Deleting a storage class has no impact on a running Pod with mounted PVCs.
 You won't be able to provision new PVCs until at least one storage class is newly created.